reuters-graphics/bluprint/README.md

 Add a `category` if you like, which will be used in the CLI to group similar bluprints together.

 `actions` can be added to process your bluprint files after scaffolding your directory.
-Read more in [Actions](#%EF%B8%8F-actions).
+Read more in [Actions](#%EF%B8%8F-actions) and check out the [example bluprint](docs/example.md) to see what you can do.

 Commit your project to GitHub with the `.bluprintrc` file.
 You now have a bluprint you and others can use with the CLI!

 ### Add a bluprint to your CLI